Will rain ruin your wedding day - or make it extra-special? It all comes down to preparation and attitude.

 Umbrellas can be inexpensive, so get enough to keep all your bridal party dry (ish).

-Having see-through umbrellas is ideal because they allow more light on your face, and the background shows through, adding to the atmosphere - like the photo above.
+Having see-through umbrellas is ideal because they allow more light on your face, and the background shows through, adding to the atmosphere - like in the photo above.

 Hair Dryer and Curler or Straightener